 To choose the best faucet, you need to have an understanding of its inner workings.
 The faucet’s material of construction and its valve or cartridge type is a true sign of quality.

-Compression and ball valves were once the primary means of controlling water flow from faucets, but the industry has largely moved away from them in favor of superior spool technology.
+Compression and ball valves were once the primary means of controlling water flow from faucets.
+However, the industry has largely moved away from them in favor of superior spool technology.

 The following are handle and function.